Shui Xian Yancha (Rock) Oolong Tea

 Picking and Processing

-After reaching the desired degree of oxidation – with only a master of this particular art being able to determine the optimal point – the tea leaves are heated to high temperatures for a short while in a wok pan.
+After reaching the desired degree of oxidation – with only a master of this particular art being able to determine the optimal point – the tea leaves udnergo heating at high temperature for a short while in a wok pan.
 This serves to stop the oxidation process.
 Subsequently, the so fixated tea leaves are in small badges undergo a series of roasting runs over charcoal fire.

 This is a highly sensible and time-consuming procedure, whose most evident result is the typical roast aroma and flavor of the freshly roasted tea.
 While the former will vanish within a few months of storage with exposure to air, the latter will marry harmoniously into the overall taste pattern as a permanent roast note, another characteristic shared by Yancha Oolong teas.
-During roasting, the Shui Xian tea leaves are manually rolled into their characteristic long, slightly curled shape.
+During roasting, the Shui Xian tea leaves undergo manual rolling, bringing them into their characteristic long, slightly curled shape.

 Appearance, Fragrance and Taste